MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 With both quick tests complete, let's make a few changes to them, and validate the results.

-19. From the **EShopOnWebLoadTesting** Resource blade, navigate to **Tests**, and select the first Get_eshoponwebyaml... test.
-Click **Edit** from the top menu.
-20. Here, the portal allows you to change the **Test Name** from the default generated one, to a more descriptive one.
-It also allows you to still make changes to any of the parameters defined earlier.
-21. From the **Edit test** blade, navigate to the **Test Plan** tab.
-22. This is where you can manage the **Apache JMeter** load testing script file, which is what Azure Load Testing is using as a framework.
-Notice the file **quick_test.jmx**.
-Select this file to **Open** it on the lab virtual machine.
-From the popup window, select **Visual Studio Code** as the editor to open the file.
-23. Notice the XML-language structure of the file.

-    > Note: For additional information and understanding the more advanced syntax of Apache JMeter, check the following [Azure Load Testing - Jmeter](https://learn.microsoft.com/en-us/azure/load-testing/how-to-create-and-run-load-test-with-jmeter-script) link.

-24. Back in the **Tests** view, showing both tests, select either of them, to open a more detailed view, by **clicking** on one of the tests.
+1. From **Azure Load Testing**, navigate to **Tests**.
+Select either of the test definitions, to open a more detailed view, by **clicking** on one of the tests.
 This redirects you to the more detailed test page.
 From here, you can validate the details of the actual runs, by selecting the **TestRun_mm/dd/yy-hh:hh** from the resulting list.
-25. From the detailed **TestRun** page, identify the actual outcome of the Azure Load Testing simulation.
+2. From the detailed **TestRun** page, identify the actual outcome of the Azure Load Testing simulation.
 Some of the values are:
 - Load / Total Requests
 - Duration
 - Response Time (shows the outcome in seconds, reflecting the 90th percentile response time - this means that, for 90% of the requests, the response time will be within the given results)
 - Throughput in requests per second
-26. More below, several of these values are represented using dashboard graph line and chart views.
+3. More below, several of these values are represented using dashboard graph line and chart views.
-27. Take a few minutes to **compare the results** of both simulated tests with each other, and **identify the impact** of more users on the App Service performance.
+4. Take a few minutes to **compare the results** of both simulated tests with each other, and **identify the impact** of more users on the App Service performance.

 ### Exercise 2: Automate a Load Test with CI/CD in Azure DevOps Pipelines